AnhDungPham2901/Programming-Principles-and-Practice-Using-C-3rd-Edition/Chapter1/Exercises/ex_5.md

 - object code: compiled result of source code </br>
 - comment: explanation for human understanding </br>
 - import: a keyword for a statement to gain access to libraries </br>
-- module: a part of a program. </br>
+- module: a part of a program that can be compiled independently.
+It can also be called a translation unit </br>
 - bug: an error </br>
 - main(): a function where the system starts running the program </br>
 - C++: a programming language, its a superset of C language. </br>